Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 ### European Single Container Wagon

-This fictional wagon is a shortened version of the European Container Wagon that may be better suited for some railways in Minetest.
+This fictional wagon is a shortened version of the European Container Wagon that may be better suited for some railways in Luanti games.
 It has two load configurations, empty and with a single shipping or tank container whenever the applicable inventory is present.
 (See the *Wagon Inventory Management* section below for the items that will cause a tank container to appear on the wagon.)
 Like the larger container wagon, the livery of the container will match the livery of the wagon.
 However, if the **DlxTrains Cargo** mod is enabled, additional shipping and tank container liveries will become available.
 The livery of the container will then be pseudo-randomly selected from the set of available liveries.

 ### European Small Tank Wagon

 By the mid 20th century, brakemen were no longer needed to ride wagons and operate their brakes.
 Thus, brakeman's cabins were removed from older wagons and newer wagons were built without them.
 This wagon represents such early to mid 20th century tank wagons.

-If [Advanced Trains TechAge addons](https://content.minetest.net/packages/orwell/advtrains_techage/) is installed and enabled, and [Advanced Trains](https://content.minetest.net/packages/orwell/advtrains/) is running at version 2.4.3 or later then this wagon can also be used to transport up to 1000 units of liquid.
+If [Advanced Trains TechAge addons](https://content.luanti.org/packages/orwell/advtrains_techage/) is installed and enabled, and [Advanced Trains](https://content.luanti.org/packages/orwell/advtrains/) is running at version 2.4.3 or later then this wagon can also be used to transport up to 1000 units of liquid.

 ### European Small Tank Wagon with Brakeman's Cabin